 You can also:

-Supplies for a German Christmas Market at Home
+Supplies for your German Christmas Party at Home

 There are a few key items that take your at-home holiday party from mundane to German Christmas market.
 Pick up these items for authenticity’s sake.